Heritage Now

 Category: Heritage Now

 This is the opening prologue to Randall White’s work in progress on the modern history of democracy in Canada, tentatively entitled Children of the Global Village : Democracy in Canada Since 1497.
-For more on the project see The Long Journey to a Canadian Republic, which also includes drafts of (almost all) the remaining chapters […]
+For more on the project see The Long Journey to a Canadian Republic, which also now includes drafts of all remaining chapters in […]

 Posted in Heritage Now |